I am Mike Turner Principal - Tumuaki of Duntroon School and very proud to be.

 I will be teaching the year 4, 5 and 6 students in Ruma Rua this year and am very excited to immerse myself in the school culture.
 I have fortunately had the previous opportunity of teaching in a multi level classroom and can see how valuable they are.
 Particularly for building relationships with students as well as being able to further understand their learning needs over time.
 I’m originally from Dunedin and have just moved to Oamaru with my partner.

 When I’m not at Duntroon this year I will be exploring the Waitaki region and all it has to offer!

 My name is Hannah Parsons and I joined the Duntroon team at the beginning of 2018 as a beginning teacher where I teach in Room 3 with our Year 2 and 3 tamariki.
 I feel very privileged to be part of the Duntroon community, building relationships with the tamariki, whanau, and my colleagues to support learners to continually fulfil their potential and to develop a lifelong love of learning.
 I am very passionate about creating learning programmes which are hands on, engaging and relatable for the children in my class.

 When I am not teaching you might find me immersed in a good book, cooking something delicious, keeping active, or planning trips to go to different parts of our country.
 I am a very fun, active and outgoing person, always on the lookout for a new adventure!
 I enjoy learning new things, travelling, reading, socialising, and being creative.

-I am married to Michael and we have three adult children who we enjoy spending time with.
+I am married to Michael and we have three adult children (and 3 wonderful grandchildren) who we enjoy spending time with.

 My name is Janette Fielding and I am the Office Administrator at Duntroon School.
 I have been in my current position for the past 5 years but previously to that, I was a teacher aide for 5 years.